cheeboyu/mlop-assignment/README.md

     - `images/`: Contains images used in the web app.
   - `templates/`: Contains HTML template files used by Flask to generate web pages.

+- **poetry/:** This folder cotains all the poetry requirements dependency management.

 - **README.md:** This file provides an overview of the project.

 - **requirements.txt:** Lists Python dependencies required for the project.